Jopen Nonnetje Hazy IPA

 Brewed in the IPA tradition, using a blend of barley malt and wheat malt for body, plus oats for smoothness, hops for bold flavor, and yeast for fermentation in a clean six-ingredient recipe (water, barley malt, wheat malt, oats, hops, yeast).

-At just 28 kcal and 3.4g sugar per 330 ml it's significantly lighter than a regular IPA and at €2.91 for a 12-pack it offers excellent value in the non-alcoholic craft segment.
+At just 28 kcal and 3.4g sugar per 100ml, it's significantly lighter than a regular IPA and at €2.91 per can it offers excellent value in the non-alcoholic craft segment.

 Hero

-They brew this beer in a church.
-They named it after a nun.
-And somehow, it's still one of the cheekiest beers we have ever tasted.
+They brew it in a church.
+They name it ‘little nun’.
+And somehow, it’s still one of the cheekiest beers we’ve ever tasted.

-We're not saying it's a miracle.
-But if a nun offered us this in confession, we'd start sinning just to go back.
+Hero status confirmed.
+We’re not saying it’s a miracle.
+But we’d confess our sins just to order another.